Ilka Grüning: American career

 In 1943, Grüning received a bit part as George Tobias's mother in This Is the Army.
 Next she appeared in The Strange Death of Adolf Hitler with Stössel and Twardowski.
-Grüning received bit parts in Madame Curie starring Greer Garson and Walter Pidgeon (as the Curies).
-Grünig appeared in only one movie in 1944 as Mrs. Vronsky in the drama An American Romance starring Brian Donlevy, Ann Richards, and John Qualen.
-Grüning would not get another part until 1946 when she received a bit part in the mystery Murder in the Music Hall.
+Grüning received bit parts in Madame Curie starring Greer Garson and Walter Pidgeon as the Curies.
+Grüning appeared in only one movie in 1944 as Mrs. Vronsky in the drama An American Romance.
+She had a bit part in the mystery Murder in the Music Hall.
 She received a couple of other small parts that year; the first as Herman Bing's wife in Rendezvous 24.

-Next Grüning and Stössel got to play husband and wife again.
-Instead of being the Leuchtags, they were now the Muellers in Temptation starring Merle Oberon, George Brent and Paul Lukas.
-The following year, she played Paul E. Burns's wife in the film-noir Desperate which featured Raymond Burr.
-Playing Mattie, she appeared next in Repeat Performance.
-In 1948 appeared in Letter from an Unknown Woman starring Joan Fontaine.
-Later she played a German woman in Billy Wilder's comedy romance A Foreign Affair starring Marlene Dietrich.
-She also had a small part in the M-G-M musical Words and Music.
+Next Grüning and Stössel got to play husband and wife again as the Muellers in Temptation.
+The following year, she played Paul E. Burns's wife in Desperate.
+Other movies included Repeat Performance, Letter from an Unknown Woman, A Foreign Affair, and Words and Music.

-The following year, she played a grandmother in the film-noir Caught starring James Mason and Barbara Bel Geddes.
-Later that year, Grüning and Stössel appeared in their last film together when they received roles in the drama The Great Sinner starring Gregory Peck and Ava Gardner.
+In 1949, she played a grandmother in Caught.
+Grüning and Stössel appeared in their last film together in the drama The Great Sinner.
 She played another old woman in Mr. Soft Touch with Glenn Ford.

-In 1950, she received a good part as Edgar Bergen's wife in the adventure film Captain China starring John Payne and Gail Russell.
-She had another good role in the film-noir Convicted starring Glenn Ford and Broderick Crawford.
-The following year, she appeared as Brett King's mother in Payment on Demand with Bette Davis.
-Her last Hollywood movie was as Mama Ludwig, Griff Barnett's wife, in the western Passage West starring John Payne.
+In 1950, she received a good part as Edgar Bergen's wife in the adventure film Captain China.
+She had another good role in Convicted.
+The following year, she appeared as Brett King's mother in Payment on Demand.
+Her last Hollywood movie was as Mama Ludwig in the western Passage West.